Houses go up in flames in about three minutes, eight times faster than they would have 50 years ago.

 What’s not normal is having breakers trip on a regular basis.
 This could be caused by a few things:

 - Your circuit is overloaded.
-When that happens, the breaker trips to prevent overheating.
+When that happens, the breaker trips to prevent overheated outlets.
 To solve this problem, you’ll have to move appliances around so you’re not putting strain on your circuits.

 - Something is short-circuiting.
 This happens when a live or hot wire touches a neutral wire.
 This generates a strong current which overheats your circuit.
 Cue the circuit breaker.
-This is a more dangerous problem than an overloaded circuit, and is often caused by faulty wiring.
-If you suspect a short circuit, you should have us come take a look.
+This is a more dangerous problem than an overloaded circuit, and is often caused by faulty aluminum wiring.
+If you suspect a short circuit, you should have us come take a look – short circuits are dangerous!

 When they trip, your breakers are doing what they do – protecting you from an electrical fire.
 But a breaker that trips too much will eventually STOP tripping – that’s when your circuit will overheat and a fire will actually happen.

-If you realize one or more breakers keeps tripping, don’t reset them without calling us for an inspection.
+If you realize one or more breakers keep tripping, don’t reset them without calling us for an electrical panel inspection.

 3. There Are Charred, Discoloured Outlets and Switches